YouwangDeng/Leetcode/LeetcodeNote.md

 * could format from the end to the beginning, find chance to append "-"
 * % trick: sb.length() % (k + 1) == k, instead of sb.length() % k == 0

+## Serialize and Deserialize Binary Tree
+* use StringBuilder, define it in the function, then pass it to the recursive solution, don't have to use array reference
+* index have to use array reference, if want to change the index globally
+* TreeNode preorder traversal